ava-labs/avalanche-docs/docs/learn/avalanche/subnets-overview.md

 blockchains._

-- The Subnet model enables validators to concern themselves only with blockchain networks they choose to partcipate in.
+- The Subnet model enables validators to concern themselves only with blockchain networks they choose to participate in.
 This greatly reduces the computational burden on validators.

 ## Develop Your Own Subnet